aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 Here I use [`pdfplumber`](https://github.com/jsvine/pdfplumber), a library built on top of [`pdfminer.six`](https://github.com/goulu/pdfminer), that offers a wide range of customizable features for extracting text from PDFs.
 This package allows the extraction of pages and text while preserving the original layout.
 Additionally, it can parse various character properties, such as page number, text, and coordinates.
 For instance, the `.crop()` method can be used to crop a page into a specific bounding box: `.crop((x0, top, x1, bottom), relative=False, strict=True)`.

 When I extract text directly from this area, the raw extraction results look unstructured and illogical.
+It reads the line horizontally, even though the line is split into two blocks.

 {::nomarkdown}
 {% assign jupyter_path = 'assets/jupyter/pdfplumber_old.ipynb' | relative_url %}